Hurricane Sally swamps US Gulf Coast with flooding and torrential rain | DW | 16.09.2020

 The coastal areas of the states of Alabama, Mississippi, and Florida are particularly vulnerable to damage from the hurricane, the NHC said.
 Some isolated areas could receive nearly three feet (89 centimeters) of rain, according to the center.

-The storm made landfall close to Gulf Shores, Alabama, and quickly moved over to Pensacola and Mobile Alabama, metropolitan areas with around 1 million residents altogether.
+The storm made landfall close to Gulf Shores, Alabama, and quickly moved over to Pensacola, Florida and Mobile, Alabama, metropolitan areas with around 1 million residents altogether.
 The storm cast boats onto land, peeled away roofs and left hundreds of thousands without power.

 More than 550,000 homes and businesses in Alabama, Florida and Mississippi have lost power, according to the tracking site poweroutage.us.